“Secure” Does Not Always Mean “Invisible”

 Security Ink Printing in the Age of Inkjet

 Security inks have been around for a long time, but inkjet technology innovations have greatly expanded their availability and capabilities.

 Because inkjet printing requires minimal setup time, printed security ink can be customized at a per-unit level.
-For example, individual SKU markings on pharmaceutical bottles can help identify theft and counterfeiting at all stages.
+For example, unique SKU markings on pharmaceutical bottles can help identify theft and counterfeiting at all stages.